forestdb/forestdb.org/models/kachakeche-comparison-class.md

 ### Zeinab Kachakeche

-Suppose that you hear an utterance "This box is heavy" from an adult, you're likely to infer that this box is actually heavy, and weighs between let's say 20 lbs and 100 lbs depending on your experience with heavy weights.
+Suppose that you hear an utterance "This box is heavy" from an adult.
+You're likely to infer that this box is actually heavy, and weighs between let's say 20 lbs and 100 lbs depending on your experience with heavy weights.

 If you hear a child saying this box is heavy, however, you might infer that this box is heavy relative to the boxes that this child has lifted.
 It might be true that this box weighs 100 lbs, but there is a chance that this box is not heavy for you and weighs as little as 2 lbs.